kudobuilder/kudo/keps/0019-package-api-versioning.md

 An archive that contains all necessary files for running an _operator_.

-### Package version
+### Package versions

-A single version identifier that represents all of the underlying exact versions or minimum version requirements for an _operator_:
+Version identifiers that represents all of the underlying exact versions or minimum version requirements for an _operator_:

 - KUDO API version
 - Application version